gigg1/gigg1.github.io/aboutme.md

 <!-- subtitle: This is a page to show my basic information :> -->
 ---

 Hello there!
 My name is **Mutong LIU**.
 Now, I am a Ph.D. student in the Department of Computer Science at Hong Kong Baptist University.
-If you are interested in my research work or any other aspects, you can reach me via my personal email address (<a href="mailto:gigg0@icloud.com">gigg0@icloud.com</a>).
+If you are interested in my research work or any other aspects, you can reach me via my email address (<a href="mailto:gigg0@icloud.com">gigg0@icloud.com</a> or <a href="mailto:csmtliu@comp.hkbu.edu.hk">csmtliu@comp.hkbu.edu.hk</a>).

 ------